spdx/tools-golang/README.md

 This software is in an early state, and its API may change significantly.

+## Recent news

+2021-03-20: **v0.1.0**: initial pre-v1 release tagged, prior to making more extensive API changes in some pending PRs.

 ## What it does

 tools-golang currently works with files conformant to versions 2.1 and 2.2